msabr027/WatsonML-realtimescoring/README.md

 # WatsonML-realtimescoring
-This is an example of Watson ML Real Time scoring using R
+This is an implementation of Watson ML Real Time scoring using R.